Chairman's Corporate Governance Statement

 The Board has established appropriate reporting and control mechanisms to ensure the effectiveness of its control systems.
 The Audit Committee has delegated responsibility for ensuring that the financial performance of the Company is properly monitored and reported.

 An internal audit function is not yet considered necessary or practical due to the size of the Company and the day-to-day control exercised by the Executive Directors.
 However, the Board will continue to monitor the need for an internal audit function.
-The Board has established appropriate reporting and control mechanisms to ensure the effectiveness of its control systems.
-The Board regularly reviews the mechanisms of internal control it has implemented, assessing it for effectiveness.

 5. Maintain the Board as a well-functioning, balanced team led by the Chair